zio/zio-http/docs/guides/testing-http-apps.md

 ## TestClient

-Using the `TestClient` we can write tests for our HTTP applications without starting a live server instance.

-Using following methods we can define the behavior of the `TestClient`:
+The `TestClient` allows us to write tests for our HTTP applications by defining the behavior of the client:

-- `TestClient.addRequestResponse` - Adds an exact 1-1 behavior.
-It takes a request and a response and returns a `ZIO[TestClient, Nothing, Unit]`.
+- `TestClient.addRequestResponse` - Adds an 1-1 mapping from a `Request` to a `Response` to the `TestClient`.
-- `TestClient.addRoute` and `addRouts` - Adds a route definition to handle requests that are submitted by test cases.
-It takes a `Route` or `Routes` and returns a `ZIO[R with TestClient, Nothing, Unit]`.
+- `TestClient.addRoute` and `addRoutes` - Add one or more `Route` or a single `Routes` instance to the `TestClient`.
 - `TestClient.installSocketApp` - Installs a `WebSocketApp` to the `TestClient`.

 After defining the behavior of the test client, we can use the `TestClient.layer` to provide the `TestClient` and `Client` to the test cases: